Petroleum company women host first convention in 1952 at Houston’s Shamrock Hotel.

 2001 – Celebration of the association’s 50th anniversary year.

-2004 – Publishes the first “Bit of Fun” Energy Activity book.
+2004 – ADDC publishes its first “Bit of Fun” energy activity book.

 2010 – Website is revamped; updated and improved.

-ADDC annual convention field trips have visited offshore drilling rigs, refineries, manufacturing plants, and pipeline facilities.
-The 2013 convention took place in late September in Charleston, West Virginia.
+ADDC annual conventions have included field trips to offshore and onshore drilling rigs, refineries, manufacturing plants, and pipeline facilities.
+The 2013 convention in West Virginia took place in late September in Charleston, and coordinator Melinda Johnson managed the “Autumn in Appalachia” 62nd annual convention.
+At the time, the local club had 95 companies that were members.

-Her convention’s program included education seminars and the choice of five day-long field trips.
-Among the seminar were Five Traits of Professionalism; Intro to Petroleum Engineering; Hot Oil and Gas Plays in the Appalachian Basin; Formulas and More – Excel Training; and Leadership and Effective Communication.
+The convention program included education seminars and the choice of five day-long field trips.
+Among the seminars were Five Traits of Professionalism; Intro to Petroleum Engineering; Hot Oil and Gas Plays in the Appalachian Basin; Formulas and More — Excel Training; and Leadership and Effective Communication.

-On one of field trip, service company representatives from Nabors Services provided a seminar and demonstration on fracturing treatments in the Marcellus Shale.
-Convention attendees learned the steps in performing a hydraulic fracturing treatment and the difference between how a conventional reservoir and an unconventional reservoir is fractured, says Johnson.
+On one of the field trips, service company representatives from Nabors Services provided a seminar and demonstration on fracturing treatments in the Marcellus Shale.
+Convention attendees learned the steps in performing a hydraulic fracturing treatment and the difference between how a conventional reservoir and an unconventional reservoir is fractured.